ibm-cloud-docs/EventStreams/satellite.md

 * access to an AWS account

-* sufficient access to create resources in both accounts
+* sufficient access to create the required resources in both accounts

 ### Steps